-Mont Saint Michel facts.
+Mont Saint-Michel is an island topped by medieval monastery in between Normandy and Brittany.
+One of the most famous places in France, Mont Saint-Michel has been for over a thousand years one of Europe’s major Christian pilgrimages.
+Mont Saint-Michel facts.
 History and geography facts.
 Religious facts.
-Mont Saint Michel fun facts.
-Mont Saint Michel is an island topped by medieval monastery in between Normandy and Brittany.
-One of the most famous places in France, Mont Saint Michel has been for over a thousand years one of Europe’s major Christian pilgrimages.
+Mont Saint-Michel fun facts.
 Normandy tours from Paris.

-Fact one: Mont Saint Michel is a 92 meter high granite island off the coast of Normandy, 360 km West of Paris.
+Mont Saint-Michel is a 92 meter high granite island off the coast of Normandy, 360 km West of Paris.

-Fact two: Mont Saint Michel is a spectacular abbey, one of the most famous religious places in France with a prestigious religious history dating back to 706 AD.
+Mont Saint-Michel is a spectacular abbey, one of the most famous religious places in France with a prestigious religious history dating back to 706 AD.

-Fact three: With over 3 million visitors every year, Mont Saint Michel is the third most visited tourist sight in France.
+With over 3 million visitors every year, Mont Saint-Michel is the third most visited tourist sight in France.

 A the request of Archangel Michel, Aubert, Bishop of Avranches, built a chapel in 709.
 In 966, a community of Benedictines settled on the rock at the request of the Duke of Normandy.
 The first church was built before 1000.
 In the 11th century, the Romanesque abbey church was founded.
 The first monastery buildings were built up against its north wall.
 In the 12th century, the Romanesque monastery buildings were extended to the west and south.
 In the 13th century, a donation by the king of France, Philip Augustus enabled to start the Gothic section of the "Merveille ".